ucsb/campus-cloud-docs/pages/getting-started.md

 ## [Procure a Campus Cloud Account](#procure-a-campus-cloud-account)
 {% include alert.html type="info" title="Information" content="AWS accounts requested with @ucsb.edu emails must be created in the Campus Cloud.
-You will receive an \"error processing your request\" when requesting a AWS Account with a @ucsb.edu email unless it is in the Campus Cloud LZ. <a href='/docs/guidelines/account-request'> &nbsp;&nbsp;More Info</a>" %}
+You will receive an \"error processing your request\" when requesting a AWS Account with a @ucsb.edu email unless it is in the Campus Cloud Landing Zone. <a href='/docs/guidelines/account-request'> &nbsp;&nbsp;More Info</a>" %}

 All three providers use the same Gateway procurement process.
 Creating a Purchase Order (PO) is the first step for a new AWS account, Azure subscription, or GCP project — as well as for migrating an existing account.